 - Average or above average on reading and math entrance exam scores

-- Must not be more than 12 months behind grade level
+- Must not be more than 1 grade level behind (Grade Equivalency)

 - Personal and school references for 6th – 12th grade students